umakantp/SmartyLint/README.md

 * Should have one empty line at the bottom.
 * Should not have more than 1 empty line at the bottom
 * You should write file doc comment at the top in Java Doc format which contains short file description and all the variables used.
-* File comment and content should have one blank line in between.
 * There should be no TODO's and FixMe's in the code.
 * Never use HTML comments.
 You should use Smarty comments {**} instead.
 * No whitespace / empty spaces at the end of each line.
-* Have max only 2 empty lines in the content (i.e. 3 new lines in a row).
+* Can have max only 2 empty lines in the content (i.e. 3 new lines in a row).

 More conventions would be added as an when code is added for it.